ishantheperson/c0check/README.md

 # c0check - CC0 Testing Harness

 This is a re-implementation of cc0-check in Rust.
-The key enhancement is that the test cases are run in parallel.
-On my i7-8700k, this runs 10 times faster than the SML based `cc0-check`.
+The key enhancement is that the test cases are run in parallel, and output from failed tests is saved.
+On my i7-8700k, this runs 5 times faster than the SML-based `cc0-check` (~2 minutes vs ~10).

 ## Requirements

-This program uses `gettid()` to generate unique per-thread IDs, so it only works on Linux.
-This could change once the Rust `ThreadId::as_u64()` is stabilized (I didn't use nightly Rust, but that might change depending on how much of a burden it is).
+This program uses `gettid()` to generate unique per-thread IDs and `pipe2`, so it only works on Linux.
+These two could be easily changed by using an atomic usize for `gettid` and by using `fcntl` to set `O_NONBLOCK` on the pipes used to capture `stdout` and `stderr`.

 ## Usage